-Our value we are looking at this term is Respect.
+Our value we are looking at this term is Perseverance.

 We have a Home school Values resource that gives parents more information about the value for the term, some stories to share, puzzles and an idea for a craft activity to bring back into school.

 We explore the UNICEF Rights for Children Charter alongside our Christian Values.
 We are working towards the Stage 1 Award of the Rights Respecting School Award and considering how we can, as a whole school community, incorporate its elements into our practice.

 In relation to the Value of Service we are focussing on Article 5 and 18 – parental guidance and responsibilities of parents and other adults and Article 28 – children’s right to an education.
 Our responsibility is to keep these Articles.

 UNICEF UK is pioneering an initiative in UK schools called the Rights Respecting Schools Award (RRSA).
 The award scheme started in 2004 and is running in more than 1600 primary and secondary schools in England, Wales, Scotland and Northern Ireland.
 UNICEF UK’s RRSA initiative helps schools to use the United Nations Convention on the Rights of the Child (CRC) as the values framework.

 The RRSA provides a coherent values framework which shapes the ethos of the school and unifies what can often be seen as a range of disparate educational initiatives and government priorities in all UK jurisdictions; the global dimension, SEAL (social and emotional aspects of learning), sustainable development, and community cohesion.
 Pupils develop a stronger sense of the need to act for global justice.
 The universality of the CRC provides a clear link between building up their rights-respecting school and the need for children’s rights to be realised everywhere.

 When the principles and values of the CRC are introduced and reinforced throughout school life, children and the wider school community benefit.